a-bison/scrolls-py/scrolls/interpreter/pdoc/interpreter.md

 ### Using `CallbackCallHandler`

-The `CallHandler` protocol is deliberately left simple for maximum flexibility, but it's also kind of awkward for most uses.
-A basic call handler is provided to handle boilerplate, `CallbackCallHandler`.
+The `scrolls.interpreter.callhandler.CallHandler` protocol is deliberately left simple for maximum flexibility, but it's also kind of awkward for most uses.
+A basic call handler is provided to handle boilerplate, `scrolls.interpreter.callhandler.CallbackCallHandler`.
-Let's implement `printargs` with `CallbackCallHandler`.
+Let's implement `printargs` with `scrolls.interpreter.callhandler.CallbackCallHandler`.

 ```py
 import scrolls